pachecot/smax-js/README.md

 At all times, the parser object will have the following members:

-`line`, `column`, `position` - Indications of the position in the XML document where the parser currently is looking.
+`position` - returns an object indicating the postions in the XML document
+- `position` - current offset
+- `line` - current line
+- `column` - current column

-`startTagPosition` - Indicates the position where the current tag starts.
+- `startTagPosition` - position where the current tag starts.

-`closed` - Boolean indicating whether or not the parser can be written to.
-If it's `true`, then wait for the `ready` event to write again.

-`strict` - Boolean indicating whether or not the parser is a jerk.
+`strict` - Boolean indicating whether or not the parser is strict xml mode.

 `opt` - Any options passed into the constructor.

-`tag` - The current tag being dealt with.

 And a bunch of other stuff that you probably shouldn't touch.